Sidney Cotton: Early years

 Frederick Sidney Cotton was born on 17 June 1894 on a cattle station at Goorganga, near Proserpine, Queensland.
 He was the third child of Alfred and Annie Cotton, who were involved in pastoralism.
-Cotton was educated at The Southport School in Queensland.
+Cotton was educated at Toowoomba Grammar School and The Southport School in Queensland.
 In 1910, he and his family went to England, where he attended Cheltenham College; however the family returned to Australia in 1912.
 Cotton worked as a jackeroo, training to work with livestock at stations in New South Wales up until the outbreak of war.

 First World War

 On 4 August 1914, Britain declared war on Germany because of the German violation of Belgian neutrality, which the United Kingdom had guaranteed in 1839.
 Australia, as part of the British Empire, was automatically also at war.
 Cotton had wanted to join the Australian Imperial Force, which had been raised to assist with the war effort, but Cotton's father forbade this.
 In April 1915, Cotton read a newspaper account of the sinking of the British ocean liner Lusitania by a U-boat; this so incensed him that he decided to enlist despite his parents' objections.
 Cotton booked a passage to England on board the ocean liner Maloja, the majority of whose passengers were young Australians like himself determined to "do their bit" for king and country.

+Cotton went to England to join the Royal Naval Air Service in November 1915.
+After only five hours solo flying he qualified as a combat pilot, and initially flew Channel patrols.
+Cotton went on to participate in night bombing sorties over France and Germany with Nos 3 and 5 Wings.
+Cotton was first based with Number 5 wing in Coudekerque where he undertook bombing raids over the German lines.
+He was then assigned to the Number 5 wing based in Luxeuil where he undertook bombing raids over southern Germany.